 Everyone processes news and information differently, and you may feel a sense of loss and grief.
 This is very common, and a normal response to such life-changing news.

 You may like to take some time to think about when and how to tell other family members and friends about the diagnosis, so that you feel supported and they help you feel more “in control”.
-It is also important that you allow time for your friends and family to grapple with the diagnosis as well, as it may come as quite a shock to them as well and they may react differently then you had predicted.
+It is also important that you allow time for your friends and family to grapple with the diagnosis as well, as it may come as quite a shock to them and they may react differently than you had predicted.

 GET THE FACTS